 • in the floor.

 Security hygiene is also important.
 If you decide to install a safe in your home, keep this information for yourself and your household members.
-Outsiders should not even know that you want to place a safe in your house, and the information about what you will store in it and where the safe is installed should be a secret to outsiders in particular.
+Outsiders should not even know that you want to put a strongbox in your house, and the information about what you will store in it and where the safe is installed should be a secret to outsiders in particular.

 Where does a thief look most often?

-Exactly where you do.
-A thief looks in places where he would hide a safe himself, so placing a safe in even the most finely tuned location is not 100 per cent certain to successfully hide a safe.
+Exactly there where you do.
+A thief looks in places where he would hide a safe himself, so placing a strongbox even in the most finely tuned location is not 100 per cent certain to put a safe away successfully.

 Installing a safe in the wall